 It nevertheless came to pass-he was sixteen years old at the time-that he found himself suddenly enamored of a girl of his own age.
 She was the sister of one of his classmates, a blond, exuberant creature whom he had met at her brother's house.
-He felt a strange uneasiness in her company, and the studied selfconscious cordiality with which she too treated him saddened him profoundly.
+He felt a strange uneasiness in her company, and the studied self-conscious cordiality with which she too treated him saddened him profoundly.

+her brother's house.
+He felt a strange uneasiness in her company, and the studied self-conscious cordiality with which she too treated him saddened him profoundly.
 One summer afternoon when he was taking a solitary walk along the promenade outside the old city wall, he heard whispered words being exchanged behind a jasmine bush.
 He cautiously peeped through the branches, and there on a seat sat this girl and a tall red-haired boy whom he knew very well by sight; the boy's arm was round her and he was pressing a kiss on her lips, which with much giggling she reciprocated.
 When Johannes had seen this he turned on his heel and walked softly away.